 What would be my speaking level -although I know this depends on my effort to practice?

 You should be able to go Umrah for example and ask for your basic needs and communicate in Arabic.
 The important thing is, I give you the structure that you can build on without me.
 Most books go into the level I cover in book two or three, I wont be doing that, we will start with grammar in a digestible way from day one.
 I use your existing knowledge of English to understand Arabic.

-Course fees are £399 for Arabic Nahda Course Summer 2018 Online.
+The course will be for 20 weeks.
+Course fees are £350 onsite and £450 online for Arabic Nahda Course Summer 2019.
 Fees cover all course materials, worksheets and our bespoke folder.

 Further discounts are provided when the Arabic Renaissance course is connected with other existing courses.